 Being "prepared for anything" means having copies of paperwork such as vital records, identification and copies of important computer information readily available and, perhaps, stored at a distant location.
 It also means having an emergency supplies kit and a family contact and communications list.
 It means having a plan.

-We’ve all heard that one of the most important things to do when disaster strikes or emergencies happen is to remain calm.
-Having a plan, knowing that our family knows the plan, having an emergency kit with food and water, having a piece of paper to prove where you live; these can help to keep you calm when in the midst of a disaster situation.
+We've all heard that one of the most imporant things to do when disaster strikes or emergencies happen is to remain calm.
+Having a plan, knowing that our family knows the plan, having an emergency kit with food and water, having a piece of paper to prove where you live; this can help to keep you calm when in the midst of a disaster situation.

 Join the nation this month, take steps to prepare yourself and your family.
-If you need help, professional organizers can help you to organize documents and vital records, assemble a disaster kit and assist with developing your emergency plan.
-Find a Professional Organizer.
+If you need help, professional organizers can help you to organize documents and vital records, asseble a disaster kit and assist with developing our emergency plan.

 Organizing Professionals ...